Bruce W. Diggle

 Bruce Diggle shares photos he took while in Korea.
 He shows photos of his travels from Pusan to Seoul through the countryside.
 His photos show the low level of development of Pusan and the destruction of bridges along with the city of Seoul itself.

 Hill 355 and the "Apostles"

 Bruce Diggle shows the famous Hill 355, also known as Kowang San.
 The British Commonwealth forces fought for possession of Hill 355 during the series of battles that corresponded to the Battle of Heartbreak Ridge to the east.
-The North Korean were positioned on three smaller hills that the Kiwis nicknamed the Apostles, Matthew, Luke, and John.
-Bruce Diggle took pictures of the North Korean positions during a truce.
+The North Koreans were positioned on three smaller hills that the Kiwis nicknamed the Apostles - Matthew, Luke, and John.
+He took pictures of the North Korean positions during a truce.

 Departure and Revisit